yhoazk/verilog_stuff/README.md

 ## Tasks and functions

+A function cannot call a task, but a task can call a function A function runs on time zero, no timing events are allowed A task may or may not run in time zero

+## Delta simulation time
+A delta simulation time are evaluation of expressions, followed by value updates, causing more evaluations and more value updates.

+## `timescale`
+timescale is used to determine how time is represented as an integer internally to the simulator

 ## Basic syntax and structure
 - begins with keyword `module` and ends with the keyword `endmodule`
 - case sensitive